aderyabin/rove/README.md

 ```
 ### Configuration

 Now that you described your package's options we can use them to affect the resulting configuration.
-Hospice defined three methods that will help you to achieve that: `cookbook`, `recipe` and `config`.
-They can be called from any option, select or input and will play only for those of them that were enabled.
+Hospice defines three methods that will help you to achieve that: `cookbook`, `recipe` and `config`.
+They can be called from any option, select or input and also from the package itself.

 ```ruby
 Hospice.package :foobar do